mum-rs/mum/README.md

 The main hub for issues is [our issue tracker](https://github.com/mum-rs/mum/issues).
-Additionally, there are some things that aren't present on the issue tracker:
+Additionally, there are some features that aren't present on the issue tracker:

-- Administration tools are not present.
+- Administration tools.
 See [the admin tools project](https://github.com/mum-rs/mum/projects/1).
 - Surround output.
 If this is something you want, [open an issue](https://github.com/mum-rs/mum/issues/new) so we can take a look at